- MEET STAHL VISION

 Advances here at Stahl Vision and Eye Laser and Surgery Center allow us to help you regain your near vision like when you were younger!

 Advanced Lifestyle Implants now enable you to see better without your glasses after cataract surgery.
 For better distance vision, a Toric lens corrects astigmatism allowing you to see better for distance without glasses.
 For better near and distance vision, bifocal/multifocal implant lenses enable you to see far, near and intermediate as well!
-Newer 4th generation bifocal implants such as Tecnis® Symfony Intraocular Lens Implant (IOL), the Tecnis® Multifocal Intraocular Lens Implant (IOL), and AcrySof Panoptix® Intraocular Lens Implant (IOL) have made improvements over prior generation implants improving intermediate vision and minimizing night vision disturbance.
+Newer 4th generation bifocal implants such as Tecnis® Symfony Intraocular Lens Implant (IOL), the Tecnis® Multifocal Synergy Lens Implant (IOL), and AcrySof Panoptix® Intraocular Lens Implant (IOL) have made improvements over prior generation implants improving intermediate vision and minimizing night vision disturbance.
 Drs.
 Stahl & Knowles will be able to suggest which lens will help you achieve your vision correction goals after your surgery and minimize your dependence on glasses or readers!

-The Symfony (pronounced “symphony”) and Tecnis® Multifocal Implant Lenses are 4th generation bifocal implant lenses that use advanced diffractive optics work to create both distance and near focal points, helping patients to see both near and far without corrective lenses.
+The Symfony (pronounced “symphony”) and Tecnis® Synergy Implant Lenses are 4th generation bifocal implant lenses that use advanced diffractive optics work to create both distance and near focal points, helping patients to see both near and far without corrective lenses.

 Strengths: good distance, good intermediate and fair near, less night vision disturbance than with prior generation lenses.